aigeezer/crm_database_paint_decor/STATUS.md

 - Material tracking with specific color and finish information
 - Integration requirements with painting-specific estimation tools

-These insights will inform the database design to ensure it fully addresses industry-specific needs.
+These insights have been incorporated into the database design to ensure it fully addresses industry-specific needs.

 ## Last Updated
-[CURRENT_DATE]
+May 21, 2025